-We are in the early years of the largest commercial reorganization since the internet.
-And most companies are wasting it.
+We’re in the early years of the largest commercial reorganization since the internet.
+Most companies are wasting it.

-The last time this happened, it created Amazon, Google, Salesforce, and Netflix.
-It also killed Sears, Borders, and BlackBerry.
-The difference was never who adopted the technology first.
-It was who saw what the technology made possible commercially.
+The last time this happened, it created Amazon, Google, Salesforce, Netflix.
+It killed Sears, Borders, BlackBerry.
+The difference wasn’t who adopted the technology first.
+It was who saw what it made possible commercially.

 AI is that moment again.
 Bigger.
 Faster.
-And the separation between the firms that build new services and the firms that keep doing the old thing cheaper is already underway.
+The separation is already underway between firms building new services and firms doing the old thing cheaper.
+BCG put the gap at 3.6x the shareholder return.

 Not adoption.
 Commercialization.